mohanadelemary/marketing-science-learning-plan/5_clv_bidding_optimization/notes.md

 ---

+#### 🔹 Step 4: Integrate Attribution + Bid Elasticity

+Now you look across the full journey:

+- A user clicks a Paid Social ad, then converts via Paid Search.
+Who gets credit?
+- Another user bounces from a generic search term but converts on brand later.
+Was the first click wasted?

+You apply **multi-touch attribution** and **Marketing Mix Modeling (MMM)** to calibrate credit allocation:
+- Paid Search gets only **partial credit** when it wasn’t the first touchpoint

+You also train a **bid elasticity model**:
+- Predict how responsive each keyword or audience is to bid increases
+- Combine with value-per-click to spend where marginal return is highest

+Now you're optimizing *incremental value per marginal euro*.

+---

-#### 🔹 Step 4: Budget Optimization
+#### 🔹 Step 5: Budget Optimization Under Constraints

-Now, you have predicted value per user, per campaign.
+You now have predicted value per user, campaign, and keyword.

 But you still have **constraints**:
 - €500K monthly budget
 - ROAS target of 2.5
-- Some destinations need more love than others
+- Brand visibility goals in top destinations

 You turn this into a math problem:
-> How do I allocate money across campaigns so I maximize total expected revenue under constraints?
+> How do I allocate money across campaigns to maximize expected profit *without breaking constraints*?

 You use:
-- **Linear programming** (`cvxpy`) to allocate across campaigns
+- **Linear programming** (`cvxpy`) or
-- Or portfolio-style optimization to balance **return vs. risk**
+- **Risk-aware portfolio optimization** (like mean-variance optimization)
+- Penalize allocations to high-volatility campaigns

-This is **Budget Allocation Under Constraints**.
+This is **constrained optimization with business rules**.

 ---

-#### 🔹 Step 5: Forecasting the Future
+#### 🔹 Step 6: Forecast the Future — and Account for Uncertainty

-Now we ask:
-> “What will happen if we follow this plan?”

-You use **Prophet** or **ARIMA** to forecast:
-- Expected conversions, revenue, ROAS
-- Uncertainty ranges (best/worst case)

-You show the plan to leadership:
+You forecast outcomes of your budget plan:
+- How much revenue will this allocation generate?
+- What’s the upside/downside?

+You use:
+- **Prophet**, **ARIMA**, or **Bayesian structural time series**
+- **Monte Carlo simulations** to model risk and range of outcomes

+Example:
 > “We expect €3.2M revenue next month.
-With 90% confidence, it’ll be between €2.9M and €3.6M.”
+90% of simulations land between €2.8M and €3.6M.”

-You now speak the language of **business planning**.
+You're speaking the language of **business planning**, not just performance metrics.

 ---

-#### 🔹 Step 6: Monitoring, Automation, and Reacting
+#### 🔹 Step 7: Monitoring, Automation, and Learning Loops

 The market shifts daily.

 - ROAS tanks in Italy?
-  → **Pause spend or lower bids**
+  → **Trigger alerts + lower bids**
-- CLV changes in branded search?
+- CLV drops in branded search?
-  → **Trigger retraining**
+  → **Retrain CLV model**
-- New campaign launched?
+- New competitor enters?
-  → **Reoptimize allocation**

-This is where **automation** kicks in:
+  → **Re-estimate bid elasticity**

+You automate:
-- Dashboards alert on key metrics
+- Dashboards with anomaly detection
 - Model retraining pipelines (Airflow, Prefect)
-- Bid rules and budget updates are triggered dynamically

-You’ve built a **living system** — not a one-time report.
+- Scheduled bid adjustments via API or scripts

+You also track:
+- Model drift (via SHAP/Evidently)
+- Attribution shifts
+- Feedback from post-click behavior (via UX data)

+This is no longer a set-it-and-forget-it model — it’s a **living, learning system**.

 ---